MakeSchool-Tutorials/Rotten-Potatoes-Part-Deux/P01-Index-Reviews/content.md

 ---
-title: "See All Projects"
+title: "See All Reviews"
-slug: index-projects
+slug: index-reviews
 ---

-We are going to define a single **resource** in this app called a `Project`.
+We are going to define a single **resource** in this app called a `Review`.

 A resource is an abstract object that we use to organize data, code, and the features of our app.
 For example, a `User` resource we can keep track of logging in and out, email and passwords, and people's birthdays.
 In a blog, we might have an `Article` resource where we would track the titles and bodies of articles and keep track of the code for publishing and sharing them.